momutuku/password_generator/README.md

 ## Acknowledgments

-- Special thanks to [OpenAI](https://www.openai.com/) for providing the powerful GPT-3.5 language model.
+- Special thanks to [OpenAI](https://www.openai.com/) for providing the powerful GPT-3.5 language model cause no way i was wording this readme this good

 ## Support